ChenDelong1999/RemoteCLIP/README.md

 ### News
+- **2023/11/07**: To facilitate reproducing RemoteCLIP's SOTA image-text retrieval results, we have prepared a `retrieval.py` script for retrieval evaluation on RSITMD, RSICD, and UCM datasets.
+Please see the [Retrieval Evaluation](#retrieval-evaluation) section for details.

 - **2023/07/27**: We make pretrained checkpoints of RemoteCLIP models (`ResNet-50`, `ViT-base-32`, and `ViT-large-14`) available!
 We converted the weights to the [`OpenCLIP`](https://github.com/mlfoundations/open_clip) format, such that loading and using RemoteCLIP is extremely easy!
 Please see the [Load RemoteCLIP](#load-remoteclip) section for details.
 We also provide a Jupyter Notebook [demo.ipynb](demo.ipynb), and you can also [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ChenDelong1999/RemoteCLIP/blob/main/RemoteCLIP_colab_demo.ipynb).

 - **2023/06/19**: We propose RemoteCLIP, the first vision-language foundation model for remote sensing.
 The preprint of our RemoteCLIP paper is available online [[arXiv url]](https://arxiv.org/abs/2306.11029).

 ### Introduction